 Records retention is a very important part of an organization’s document management policies that helps you create, classify, and manage ongoing records with complete retention management workflow.
-For government entities and many businesses requiting strict compliance, this can mean quite a cumbersome process.
+For government entities and many businesses requiring strict compliance, this can mean quite a cumbersome process.
 In creating the retention schedule, important records are to be classified, retention periods have to be defined and disposition date be prescribed.
-When setting records retention schedule, tagging them with the appropriate metadata can help you retrieve this information quickly.
+When setting records retention schedules, tagging them with the appropriate metadata can help you retrieve this information quickly.

-Docsvault is announcing a new approach called ‘Auto Retention’ in ‘Records Retention’ feature to completely re-think the manual way of document retention scheduling.
-It will help organizations manage and easily access records over these long periods of time by setting retention policy based on document metadata.
+Docsvault is announcing a new approach called ‘Auto Retention’ in the ‘Records Retention’ feature to completely re-think the manual way of document retention scheduling.
+It will help organizations manage and easily access records over these long periods of time by setting a retention policy based on document metadata.

 There are two ways you can automate your retention policy: